nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Listing all appointments for today <a name="list-all-manual-testing"/>

-1. Displays all appointments for the current day in the appointment list.
+1. List all appointments for the current day in the appointment list.

     1. Test case: `appt -l` when there are no appointments for the current day (when `appt -f` does not show any appointment for the current day)<br>
         Expected: No appointments are displayed in the appointment list.